Financial Crime and Cyber Crime Research Network

 Details about the Financial Crime and Cyber Crime Research Network at UWE Bristol

-The Financial Crime and Cyber Crime Research Network comprises members of the Global Crime, Justice and Security Research Group, the Computer Science Research Centre at UWE Bristol, and external scholars.
+The Financial Crime and Cyber Crime Research Network comprises members of the Global Crime, Justice and Security Research Group and external scholars.

 View the profiles of the Network members who lead research into financial and cyber crime.